tc39/proposal-async-context/README.md

 Non-goals:
 1. Error handling & bubbling through async stacks.
-2. Async task interception: this can cause confusion if some imported library can take application owner unaware actions to change how the application code running pattern.
-If there are multiple tracking instance on same async task chain,interception can cause collision and implicit behavior if these instances do not cooperate well.
+2. Async task interception: this can cause confusion if some imported library can take application owner unaware actions to change the application code running pattern.
+If there are multiple tracking instance on same async task chain, interception can cause collision and implicit behavior if these instances do not cooperate well.
 Thus at this very initial proposal, we'd like to stand away with this feature.

 ---